AdityaJain2162/hitcounter/README.md

 # HitCounter

-HitCounter is a simple web application built with Python Flask and Redis, containerized using Docker for easy deployment.
+HitCounter is a Dockerized Python Flask application integrated with Redis, designed to track and display the number of times a webpage has been visited.
+It demonstrates containerization for easy deployment and uses Redis as an efficient in-memory database for storing visit counts.

 ## Features